Prefer to listen? Play audio here.

 I kid you not, one of those lingering texts that I thought was no big deal, was a giant deal.

-Our workshop teacher for our (January 3rd!)
-GNO, was letting me know that she was suddenly unable to make it.
-Yes, the girls night that I’d been pushing so hard to be ready for, just two days after New Years Day, (2 days from today!) was instantly in disarray.
+Our workshop teacher for our January GNO was letting me know that she was suddenly unable to make it.
+Yes, the Girls Night Out that I’d been pushing so hard to be ready for, just two days after New Year’s Day, was instantly in disarray.
 It meant that what I planned as the beginning of a week of fully resting into the end of the year, was now presenting me with a completely unexpected challenge.
-I am NOT crafty.
-I’ve never made a dream catcher.
-I’ve never done macrame or any sort of weaving.
+I had never made a dream catcher.
+I had never done macrame or any sort of weaving.

 It didn’t feel fair.